Xithrius/TODO/README.md

 - [ ] Contribute to GitHub repository which contains at least 1,000 stars
 - [ ] Create a repository for data structures in different languages
 - [ ] A simple website which just counts up from unix time
+- [ ] Make something with FastAPI, because I like auto-generated documentation.